arungudelli/angularjswiki/content/en/angular/names-of-enums-typescript/index.md

 +++
-title = "How To loop or get names & values of Enum in typescript" subtitle = "Loop or Get names & values of enum in typescript" type="post" summary ="" keywords=["delete component in angular,ng delete component command"] date="2020-07-02T01:01:05+0000" lastmod="2020-07-02T04:44:37+0000" draft=false
+title = "How To loop or get names & values of Enums in typescript" subtitle = "Loop or Get names & values of enums in typescript" type="post" summary ="To get the names and values of Enums in typescript,we can loop through the enum object using for loop." keywords=["enum name and values typescript,enum typescript"] date="2020-07-02T01:01:05+0000" lastmod="2020-07-02T04:44:37+0000" draft=false